 Marking behavior of Asiatic black bears at rub treesYoh Ogawa, Kahoko Tochigi, Tomoko Naganuma, Bainah S. Dewi, Shinsuke Koike , 2021

 Landscape associations of Asiatic black bears in Kashmir Himalaya, PakistanMuhammad Naeem Awan, Muhammad Sidique Awan, Muhammad Ali Nawaz, Shoab Hameed, Muhammad Kabir, David C. Lee , 2021

 Four approaches for estimating isotope discrimination factors produce contrasting dietary estimates for bearsJernej Javornik, Martina Burnik Šturm, Klemen Jerina , 2021

 Ecological effects on the nutritional value of bromeliads, and its influence on Andean bears’ diet selectionAnna Bernátková, Adela Pařiková, Rodrigo Cisneros, Stipan Čupić, Francisco Ceacero , 2021

 Spatial patterns of genetic diversity in eight bear (Ursidae) speciesEmily E. Puckett, Isis S. Davis , 2021

 Complete mitochondrial genome of a sun bear from Malaysia and its position in the phylogeny of UrsidaeWai Ling Lai, Shyamala Ratnayeke, Christopher Austin, Sadequr Rahman, Qasim Ayub, Noor Azleen Mohd Kulaimi, Sagathevan Kuppusamy, Jactty Chew , 2021

 Published by the International Association for Bear Research and Management

-Jerrold L. Belant, State University of New York, Syracuse, New York, USA
+Jerrold L. Belant, State University of New York, Ithaca USA

 Paolo Ciucci, University of Rome, Rome, Italy